 In Tampa, hitting a Tampa Spartans game is a real pleasure.
 The team plays at a small (600-capacity) ballpark on campus near the edge of downtown Tampa, which means the downtown skyline is beyond the outfield fence as you watch one of the best NCAA II programs out there.
 (Lou Piniella and Tino Martinez are both alums.)
 Most Spartans home games are at night, which means you can watch the Yankees, Blue Jays or Phillies in the day and catch a second game at night.
 If you go, head over early: the college campus is a former landmark hotel next to where a former spring-training site, Plant Field, was located.
 Reportedly Babe Ruth hit the longest home run in his illustrious career there; a plaque marks the site in front of the current business school.
 The ballpark is the corner of West Cass St. and North Boulevard west of downtown Tampa.

-No college plays full-time at Fort Myers’ Terry Park, but you’re assured of seeing a college game during most days in the spring, as it’s a popular spot for traveling teams to get out the winter kinks.
+No college team plays full-time at Fort Myers’ Terry Park, but you’re assured of seeing a college game during most days in the spring, as it’s a popular spot for traveling teams to get out the winter kinks.
 Terry Park was originally built for Connie Mack’s Philadelphia A’s and later served as the spring home of the Pittsburgh Pirates and Kansas City Royals.
 It’s been rebuilt since those days and now is a comfortable place to watch smaller schools participate in tourneys.
 The complex is at 3410 Palm Beach Blvd. in Fort Myers.